 19:15–20:30.
 Showcase “Designing with Children”

 Participation practices have long become an international trend.
 Russia is no exception and is developing the culture of involvement.
-For example, the architectural office Druzhba together with teenagers opened Meteor, a space in Moscow’s city center, while Project Group 8 introduced the Children’s Oversight Authority.
-The topics to be addressed are: how to make children’s ideas come true, why a playground is a choice, and how to channel youth energy into something positive.
+For example, the architectural office Druzhba together with teenagers opened Meteor, a space in Moscow’s city center The topics to be addressed are: how to make children’s ideas come true, why a playground is a choice, and how to channel youth energy into something positive.

 - Architectural office Druzhba and architectural club Koni na Balkone form an interdisciplinary expert community.
 Bella Filatova argues that involving children in urban design is a two-way street: the city gets a new perspective and a pool of opportunities and children can make their own contribution while stepping outside playgrounds.
 According to Filatova, children must take part in creating shared spaces.

 - Architectural office Project Group 8 are pioneers in continuously embracing participation practices.
-Back in 2018 they introduced the first Children’s Oversight Authority in the framework of the Belye Tsvety Boulevard (Kazan) design project.
 Nadezhda Snegireva will talk about interactions with clients, municipal bodies, and ministries.
 She will also speak about the challenges of engaging local residents in design.

 - Kruzhok is a non-profit educational project that creates synergies between small and large places.
 Its co-founder Sergey Nugaev will talk about unleashing the potential of teenagers and helping them tell a story about the place they come from.
 For example, they can create their hometown’s website or even organize a festival of local culture.